Jump to:

-Let’s start with the colours!
+Let’s begin with the colours!

 Colours

-To make your fence stand out, opt for neutrals, greens and limes range.
+To make your fence stand out, opt for neutrals, greens, and limes range.
 Use pale colours to make your backyard appear sunnier, as they reflect the light better.

 1. Light blue